John McCartney

 Intelligence integration between Federal Law Enforcement and the Intelligence Community, transnational organized crime, global effects of illicit networks and their centers of gravity, sub-national movements and state sovereignty; insurgencies and their supporting underground movements.

-John McCartney serves as the National Geospatial-Intelligence Agency's, Technology Liaison to the Office of the Undersecretary of Defense for Intelligence and Security.
-He is a former Infantry and Military Intelligence Officer serving 10 years in the US Army in a variety of assignments, including as an advisor to the Iraqi National Police, Ministry of the Interior with the Iraq Assistance Group in East Baghdad and as a key member of US Pacific Command's, Security Cooperation Program, where he built critical partnerships with our allies in the Pacific.
-After he left the US Army in 2011, he served in numerous assignments within the Department of Defense and US Intelligence Community including the National Counterterrorism Center, National Geospatial-Intelligence Agency and Office of the Director of National Intelligence.
-Mr. McCartney also serves as the Executive Director of the Ecosystem Protection Project, an environmental conservation non-profit organization which he founded to combat environmental crime through analytic and data driven approaches.
+John McCartney is a former US Intelligence Officer.
+Prior to his career in the Intelligence Community, he served 10 years in the US Army as an Infantry and Military Intelligence Officer in a variety of assignments, including as an advisor to the Iraqi National Police, Ministry of the Interior with the Iraq Assistance Group in East Baghdad and as a key member of US Pacific Command's, Security Cooperation Program, where he built critical partnerships with our allies in the Pacific.
+After leaving the US Army, he served in numerous joint assignments within the Department of Defense and US Intelligence Community including the National Counterterrorism Center, National Geospatial-Intelligence Agency, Office of the Director of National Intelligence and Office of the Undersecretary of Defense for Intelligence and Security.
+Mr. McCartney currently serves as a paramedic with Suffolk, VA Fire and Rescue and also serves as the President of OIS Global LLC, a small security consulting firm he founded to assist government and commercial clients with solutions for homeland and national security problem sets.

 Courses Taught